iftikharalinaeem/tawwer_forum/plugins/vanillaanalytics/README.md

     - Number of distinct users, having created a post, grouped by categories.
   - Contributors by Role Type *(contributors-by-role-type)*
     - Number of distinct users, having created a post, grouped by vanilla's predefined role types.

+## Resolved
+*Discussions created while the resolved2 plugin was inactive are not accounted in analytics.*
+- Metrics
+  - Resolved Discussions *(total-resolved-discussions)*
+    - Number of discussions resolved for the first time.
+  - Unresolved Discussions *(total-unresolved-discussions)*
+    - Number of discussions that have not been resolved at least once.
+  - Average Time to Resolve Discussion *(average-time-to-resolve-discussion)*
+    - Average amount of time it took for a discussion to have their resolution.
+- Graphs
+  - Resolved Discussions *(resolved-discussion)*
+    - Number of discussions resolved.

 ## Q&A